alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 }
 ```

-If no templates exist for a template type or there no templates for a service, the client returns a `dict` with an empty `templates` list element:
+If no templates exist for a template type or there no templates for a service, the API returns a `json` object with a `templates` key for an empty array:

 ```json
 {